Rishu-R1111/PROJECT-FRIDAY/README.md

 ------------------------------------
 HeY, M Rishu , I am developing this project with using python more like the Google voice assistant. this was completed 40%.
 Soon I Will be upgrading it fully based on Artifitial intelligence-Machine leaning like adaptibility.
 This project is about voice assistant like google ,amazon echo.
 If u guys have any good suggesstion please let me know. i can try definatly.
 ------------------------------------
+This AI Personal Assistant comes in 2 diffrent voices
 ------------------------------------
 ------------------------------------
-Friday : From The Avengers
+1.Friday : From The Avengers
 ------------------------------------
 <p align="center">
 <img src="https://vignette.wikia.nocookie.net/ironman/images/0/03/F.R.I.D.A.Y.jpg/revision/latest?cb=20191210194050" width="85%" height="auto">